afcarl/fss17/lace2.md

 B= (100-X%)*IPR
 - Pick an attribute range
 - Find all rows in raw data with that range
-- Find all rows in privaitized data with that range
+- Find all rows in privatizes data with that range
-- Increased priacy ratio = division of those two numbers.
+- Increased piracy ratio = division of those two numbers.

 Report A*B